MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 Principles:

 - The ``MessageLogger`` type allows for logging messages solely based on integers that identify the message content.
-- Log a message by using methods ``MessageLogger.log(...)``, specifying the log level, the message category and message integer identifer.
+- Log a message by using methods ``MessageLogger.log(...)``, specifying the log level, the message category and message integer identifier.
   Use optional arguments to add any useful information to the log such as a throwable or contextual data.
 - Log levels are very similar to those of the Logging library.
 You can find the full level definition in type ``ej.util.message.Level``.
 - Combined with the category, the integer ID allows the user to find the corresponding error/warning/info description.
 - Loggers rely on the ``MessageBuilder`` type for message creation.
   The messages constructed by the ``BasicMessageBuilder`` follow this pattern: `[category]:[LEVEL]=[id]`.
 The builder appends the specified ``Object`` arguments (if any) separated by spaces, then the full stack trace of a throwable (if any).
-- As the ID of the message is an integer, making the output not very human-readable, it is wise to maintain a documentation that describes all message IDs.
+- As the ID of the message is an integer, making the output not very human-readable, it is wise to maintain a documentation that describes all IDs.

 Usage example:

 #.
-To use this library, add this dependency line in the project module.ivy:

-   ``<dependency org="ej.library.runtime" name="message" rev="2.1.0"/>``
+To use this library, add this dependency line in the ``module.ivy``: ``<dependency org="ej.library.runtime" name="message" rev="2.1.0"/>``

 #.
 Call the message API to log some info: